lsst-sitcom/sitcomtn-079/index.rst

 - Update the Serial

+- Cycle M1M3 CSC to standby and bring it back to online.
+The new table is now loaded during start step.

-- Do a 0 to 90 deg (or 90deg to 0 deg) sweep again and repeate the previous steps.
+- Do a 0 to 90 deg (or 90deg to 0 deg) sweep again and repeat the previous steps.

 - Do this 5 times.